"Looking at the one and only Black Family native to SDI/3HO/KRI

 TRIBALISM: The social tendency to live in loyalty to a tribe, social group, or gang especially when combined with a strong negative attitude toward marginalized people outside the group; the opposite of pluralism, the "no class, no caste" one Creator of Creation principle taught and championed by Guru Nanak.
 Tribalism breeds racism.
 The antidote to tribalism is something akin to a Sensitivity Summit in which people of color, women, and other marginalized groups are routinely heard from.

 Extreme examples of Tribalism are evident in today's Israel, Palestine, Iraq, Afghanistan and Syria (Punjab, India?).
 In spite of this turmoil, mankind is moving toward pluralism albeit with much kicking and screaming.

 *INCESTUOUS is defined herein as excessively close human relations that are resistant to outside influence.
 NOTE: This condition leads to a siege mentality, whereby systemic barriers are put in place, which in turn puts the organization at risk of becoming perverted in its policies and procedures.
 The organization becomes intractably resistant to change, feedback from the outside is blocked or rejected, and elitism and nepotism reign supreme.
 Sound familiar?

 After officiating at the wedding of the daughter of two ministers of Sikh Dharma, the Siri Singh Sahib joined the Jewish family members at their reception table.
-Whereupon the mother of the bride advised him that their table was reserved for family members only.
-Siri Singh Sahib Ji then asked, 'Who am I?', and politely left the table.
+Whereupon the mother (a Sikh minister) of the bride advised him that their table was reserved for family members only.
+The Siri Singh Sahib then asked, 'Who am I?', and politely left the table.